-Identified public audience, measures or actions the public can take, and intent for positive impact on stormwater discharges: The selected public audience for this water quality issue is the MCPS sixth grade student population, estimated to vary from 750-850 students annually.
-The annual education of successive sixth grade student classes can be expected to promote an appreciation for the benefits of good stewardship of our watershed resources.
-Learning assignments through an interactive GIS story map application will promote education on the impacts of pollutants and steps that students and their families can take to have a positive impact on stormwater issues, including:
+Identified public audience, measures or actions the public can take, and intent for positive impact on stormwater discharges: The selected public audience for this water quality issue is the general population of Montgomery County.
+The middle school student population is identified as a subset of the county population that will be a focus of outreach on this issue when school operations and social distancing conditions are favorable for MCM 1and MCM 2 efforts to reach this audience segment.

+The annual education of successive seventh grade student classes can be expected to promote an appreciation for the benefits of good stewardship of our watershed resources.
+Learning assignments through an interactive GIS story map application can promote education on the impacts of pollutants and steps that students and their families can take to have a positive impact on stormwater issues, including: